joomla-framework/github-api/README.md

 $github->gists->create(array('issue_summary.txt' => $summary));
 ```

-## Accessing the Github APIs
+## Accessing the GitHub APIs

-The Github object using magic methods to access sub-packages of the Github server's API that can be accessed using
+The GitHub object using magic methods to access sub-packages of the GitHub server's API that can be accessed using
 the `->` object operator.

 Where a result is returned by a PHP method, the result is the PHP equivalent of the JSON response that can be found in
-the Github API documentation.
+the GitHub API documentation.

 ### Activity